-RAFAKO S.A. has identified the following risks and threats to its operations in the near future:
+The RAFAKO Group has identified the following risks and threats to the Group's operations in the near future:

-Risks relating to macroeconomic conditions and the sector in which the Company operates
+Risks relating to macroeconomic conditions and the sector in which the RAFAKO Group companies operate:

 - 1. Risk factors relating to the macroeconomic situation, including the GDP growth rate, unemployment rate, salaries and wages, growth rates in the industrial production and construction and assembly sectors, capital expenditure, and foreign exchange rates;

 - 2. Risk relating to political environment, as well as energy policy and uncertainty over its future directions;

 - 3. Currency risk;

 - 4. Interest rate risk;

 - 5. Risk of competition.